humaans/react-machine/README.md

 )
 ```

-A way of handling side effects, async effects, subscriptions or activities.
-Once the state is entered, the effect gets started (in `useEffect` and only after finalising all of the immediate transitions) and can send any number of events.
-Note that `context` will be valid when initially running the effect, but will get stale afterwards, and is best read in subsequent internal transitions.
-Also note that `send` will be ignored after the effect is cleaned up, and similarly `send` can not be used in the cleanup function of the effect.

 ### `guard`

-Examples:
+If the guard condition fails, the transition is skipped when matching against the event and selection proceeds to the next transition.
+Commonly used with `immediate` transitions, but works with any type of transition.

+Example:

 ```js
 { guard: (context, event) => context.status === 'success' }
 ```

-If the guard condition fails, the transition is skipped when matching against the event and selection proceeds to the next transition.

 ### Roadmap